Food Help > Free Summer Food

 -

 You will receive an approval letter in the mail about 7-10 business days before your SUN Bucks card arrives.
 This letter will also be printed with the issuance date for the SUN Bucks benefits.
-Benefits expire 122 days from this date.
+Benefits expire 122 days after the issuance date.

 You can also call the SUN Bucks Contact Center at 833-543-3230 (TTY: 1-800-833-6348) between 8am and 5pm, Monday-Friday for more information.